georgikrastev/eslint-prettier-config/README.md

 Yes

 After completing the process a `.eslintrc.json` is created.
-This file contains a configuration object.

 Update it so it looks like this: